 + Promotes Healthy Skin and Hair

-Rumor has it that one whole rose infusion has the equivalent vitamin C content of 50 oranges.
-It's one of the biggest reasons why Rose is wildly used in many skin care products.
-In addition to maintain your skin’s healthy appearance, rose petals contain anti-inflammatory and antibacterial properties that can prove effective in treating skin conditions like acne.
+Rumor has it that one whole rose tea has the equivalent vitamin C content of 50 oranges.
+It's one of the biggest reasons why rose is widely used in many skin care products.
+In addition to maintaining your skin’s healthy appearance, rose petals contain anti-inflammatory and antibacterial properties that can prove effective in treating skin conditions like acne.

 + Promotes Healthy Immune Function